 CDISNM Blog

 While you are not required to join Medicare Part B, signing up at the wrong time may end up costing you money.
 If you don’t join when you are first eligible, you may have to pay a late enrollment penalty, which is added to your monthly premium for as long as you have Part B coverage.
-For each full 12-month period that you go without coverage, your premium may go up 10 percent.
+For each full 12-month period that you go without Part B coverage, your premium may go up 10 percent.
 Understanding how the penalty works is important, and the key to avoiding paying more for benefits.

 Penalty